Sage-Bionetworks/schematic/README.md

 Download a copy of the ``.synapseConfig`` file, open the file in the editor of your choice and edit the `username` and `authtoken` attribute under the `authentication` section

-Also on the CLI in your virtual environment, run the following command:
-`synapse login -u <synapse username> -p <synapse password> --rememberMe`

 *Note*: You could also visit [configparser](https://docs.python.org/3/library/configparser.html#module-configparser>) doc to see the format that `.synapseConfig` must have.
 For instance:
 >[authentication]<br> username = ABC <br> authtoken = abc